Ask (horse): 2010: seven-year-old season

 Ask remained in training as a seven-year-old and was trained with the Ascot Gold Cup as his objective.
 At Royal Ascot on 17 June, Ask started 11/4 favourite for the Gold Cup ahead of Manifest (Yorkshire Cup), Kite Wood (Prix Vicomtesse Vigier), Kasbah Bliss (Prix Gladiateur) and Bannaby (Prix du Cadran).
 He was in contention until the last half mile but then weakened and finished fifth of the twelve runners, some thirty lengths behind the winner Rite of Passage.
 He was being prepared for a run in the Irish St. Leger when he sustained a tendon injury in a training gallop and was retired from racing.

 Assessment

 In the 2008 edition of the World's Best Racehorse Rankings, Ask was given a rating of 119, making him the 52nd best racehorse in the world.
 In the following year he moved up to 121 and was ranked in 33rd place.

 Michael Stoute said that "Ask was as tough and genuine a racehorse as one could wish to train".

 Stud record

 Ask was retired from racing to become a breeding stallion for Coolmore at the Beeches Stud in County Waterford where he was advertised as a National Hunt stallion.
+He stood for fee of €3,000.
+After eight years he moved to Dunraven Stud near Bridgend in Wales, and later went to Willow Wood Stud at Tarporley in Cheshire.
+His death aged 21 was announced on 11 June 2024.